wasp-lang/vscode-wasp/README.md

 - Somewhat more theoretical guide of TextMate grammar: https://www.apeth.com/nonblog/stories/textmatebundle.html .

 ### Workflow
-Grammar is defined in `syntaxes/wasp.tmLanguage.yaml`, and you do most of the changes there.
+Grammar (used for syntax highlighting) is defined in `syntaxes/wasp.tmLanguage.yaml`, and you do most of the changes there.
 VSCode needs .json, not .yaml -> use `npm run compile-yaml` to generate .json from .yaml.

 `package.json` is also important -> besides general settings, we also define embedded languages and extension dependencies there.